tmcgilchrist/capnp-rpc/README.md

 }
 ```

-The implementation of the new method in the service is simple -
+The implementation of the new method in the service is simple, we export the callback in the response
-we export the callback in the response in the same way we previously exported the client's callback in the request:
+in the same way we previously exported the client's callback in the request:

 ```ocaml
     method get_logger_impl _ release_params =